Streamlining data entry for national animal shelters

 "First off, congratulations and well done!
 I will circulate your work with our staff, who I am sure will be interested to see and discuss it.
 We would need a larger team to develop and test this further."

-If I had more time and resources for this project, I would work with a software engineer to create a functioning prototype for further usability testing.
+With more time and resources, I would work with a Software Engineer to create a functioning prototype for further usability testing.
 I would also test with current Chameleon users to make sure my design positively impacts their workflow.